usu-cidi/get-canvas-ids/README.md

 ## Bug Reports
 If something behaves unexpectedly, or you run into a problem with the program, please let me know.

-Send bug reports to a02391851@usu.edu with the subject line "Bug Report - Canvas User Info".
+Send bug reports to e.lynn@usu.edu with the subject line "Bug Report - Canvas User Info".

 Please include:
 * What you expected to happen